morty-faas/alpha/README.md

 # You have to define the process to run when the agent starts.
 You can do it by setting the `ALPHA_INVOKE` environment variable.
 For example:
 export ALPHA_INVOKE="node /tmp/index.js"

-go run main.go
+go run *.go

-# You should see a similar output (your version of node can be different) :
+# You should see a similar output (your process can be different)
-INFO[0000] invoke : /usr/bin/node /tmp/index.js
+INFO[0000] Started process node /runtimes/template/node-19/index.js (pid=41322)
+INFO[0000] Alpha server listening on 0.0.0.0:8080
-Node v18.12.1 is listening on 0.0.0.0:3000
+downstream: Node v19.4.0 is listening on 0.0.0.0:3000
 ```

 Alpha is now listening on the port 8080 and will forward http calls to port 3000.